Product May Have Been Discontinued

 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

-Average protein.
-Average fat.
-And average carbohydrates when compared to a typical dry dog food.
+Near-average protein.
+Near-average fat.
+And near-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, alfalfa and peas, this looks like the profile of a kibble containing a moderate amount of meat.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.

 Notes and Updates